-- 1 In the main window, click the System tab, and then click Description/Calibrations on the second-level tab bar. - A hierarchical list representing the current system appears. - 2 In the list, expand the multiviewer whose output heads you wish to calibrate.
+1 In the main window, click the System tab, and then click Description/Calibrations on the second-level tab bar.

+2 In the list, expand the multiviewer whose output heads you wish to calibrate.

 The expanded module will show the output heads.
 (Depending on the multiviewer model, other items may also appear.)